 Build awesome interactive experiences, with all the support you need.

-At the hackathon over the weekend, you will use your skills to make something wonderful, arty, musical - anything you build will be awesome.
+At the hackathon over the weekend, you will use your technical and creative skills to make something wonderful, arty, musical - anything you build will be awesome.
 We'll provide you with food, drink, electricity and internet, so that you can get on with the real work - making cool and engaging projects!

 As well as access to our carefully curated Hacksmiths Hardware Lab, expect support from mentors and even more useful workshops for the duration of the event.

 Batch one will be available on Thursday 18 January at 6pm.
 Batch two will be available on Saturday 27 January at 1pm.
 Batch three will be available on Tuesday 6 February at 8pm.